Article 1.1 Definitions and abbreviations

 Article 1.7 Customized conditions of employment

 Employees may make use of the Customized Terms of Employment Scheme (AVOM).
 The scheme affords employees the possibility to allocate a number of hours of leave and/or part of their gross salary to the objects described in the scheme and thus compose their own package of terms of employment.
-The prevalent terms, rights and obligations are incorporated in a scheme, the full text of which is added to this CAO as appendix 3.
+The prevalent terms, rights and obligations are incorporated in a scheme, the full text of which is added to this CLA as appendix 3.

 Article 1.8 Intellectual ownership rights